robertventures/robert-ventures-investordesk/docs/BACKEND-GUIDE.md

 - Delete withdrawn investments from database
 - Store `anticipatedEarnings` in database (calculate dynamically)
 - Accept joint accounts without complete address information
+- Create contribution transactions without a distributionTxId
+- Allow contributions to exist without a corresponding distribution first

 ✅ **DO:**
 - Match calculations to the penny